 ROXY CINEMA (New York City)

-CHARLES THEARE (Baltimore, MD)
+CHARLES THEATRE (Baltimore, MD)

 Seating 1150 people, The Charles is the cities oldest cinema, its origins dating back to 1892.
 Despite renovations, it has remained mainly intact.
 John Waters has premiered many of his movies here.
 Screens classics alongside new releases in 35mm print format.